Carolive-X/Power-SampleSizeCalculation_LogisticRegression/README.md

-# Power abd Sample Size Calculation for Logistic Regression
+# Power and Sample Size Calculation for Logistic Regression

 Resources for Spring 2019 Categorical Data Project on Power Analysis for Logistic Regression